by Josephine Balmer

 And then scent of earth became stench of flesh.

-packed on dead, in make-shift burial mounds,
+packed on dead, rising in burial mounds,

-Inside our gates, he placed armed guards around
+Back in our gates, he placed armed guards around

 each quarter, walled us up in our own streets,